-Rich is greatly loved and will be sorely missed by his wife, Amy; their 5 remaining children, Seth (18), Ava (18), Elsa (15), Clare (11), and Sage (23), her husband George, and the daughter they are expecting in late June; his parents, John and Carolyn DeLaMare; his siblings, Dave, Michelle, Andrew, and Diana; and a host of other family members and friends.
+Rich is greatly loved and will be sorely missed by his wife, Amy; their 5 remaining children, Seth (18), Ava (18), Elsa (15), Clare (11), and Sage (23), her husband George, and the daughter they are expecting in late June; his parents, John and Carolyn DeLaMare; his siblings, Michele (Stewart Chase), David (Karen), Andrew, and Diana; and a host of other family members and friends.

 Gatherings will be at The Church of Jesus Christ of Latter-Day Saints:

 Mueller Park Chapel, 1800 East Mueller Park Road, Bountiful, Utah.

 Memorial: Wednesday, June 1 (10 am–11 am).

 Interment: Memorial Lakeview Cemetery (1640 Lakeview Dr, Bountiful, UT).

 The family wishes to thank Rich’s care team in the neuro-surgery and oncology clinics at IMC as well as our family, friends, neighbors, and community members who have loved and supported us through this.
 We are so grateful for you.